Cette visualisation est également disponible en Français.

 The information in this infographic is sourced from the World Economic Forum, specifically from the Travel & Tourism Development Index (TTDI).
 This index ranks countries based on various factors of tourism competitiveness, evaluating them according to 17 pillars grouped into five main categories: enabling environment (infrastructure, business environment, etc.), travel and tourism policies and conditions, attractiveness of natural and cultural resources, tourism infrastructure, and sector resilience and sustainability.
 The data has been compiled from sources such as national statistics, reports from international organizations (UNWTO, World Bank), and opinion surveys from experts and professionals in the tourism sector.
 The TTDI thus provides an overview of the strengths and weaknesses of each country in terms of tourism development, helping to identify levers to enhance their attractiveness.

 While the Travel & Tourism Development Index (TTDI) provides valuable insights into the sector, it presents certain limitations.
 Firstly, variations in rankings may reflect factors not directly related to tourism, such as economic fluctuations or political changes.
-Moreover, the impact of the pandemic has caused disruptions in the sector, making it difficult to accurately assess tourism performance over recent years.
+Moreover, the pandemic has caused disruptions in the sector, making it difficult to assess tourism performance accurately over recent years.
 Nevertheless, this index remains an essential tool for identifying growth opportunities and priority areas where policies can enhance the tourism competitiveness of African countries.